jdegoes/lambdaconf-2014-introgame/README.md

 loop()
 ```

-> **Note:** In general, unbounded recursion on the JVM will overflow the stack, but there's a robust way to work around this called *trampolining*, which basically involves stuffing steps of the recursion into data structures, and using an "interpreter" to execute the recursion step-by-step.
+> **Note:** Unbounded self-recursion on the JVM will overflow the stack, but there's a robust way to work around this called *trampolining*, which basically involves stuffing steps of the recursion into data structures, and using an "interpreter" to execute the recursion step-by-step.

-The above game loop is far from functional.
-The type signature of the function gives us no insight into what it's doing, and the guts of the function aren't any better.
+This is a good start, but the above game loop is far from purely-functional.
+Neither `readLine()` or `println()` are *pure functions* (deterministic functions of their input), which in a larger context, makes it harder to reason about code.

 How can we make this game loop more functional and easier to understand?

-There are lots of ways to do this, but the abstraction that's going to help you most as a functional programmer is called a *monad*.
+There are lots of ways to do this, but the abstraction that's going to help you most as a beginning functional programmer is called a *monad*.

 Bet you guessed that, didn't you?

 ### Exercises

  1. Write your own game loop using recursion.
-Hopefully it's more interesting than the provided game loop!
+Hopefully, it's more interesting than the provided game loop!
- 2. Add the `scala.annotation.@tailrec` annotation to your loop to see if Scala can compiler it to a `while` loop.
+ 2. Add the `scala.annotation.@tailrec` annotation to your loop to see if Scala can compile it to a `while` loop.
 The compiler will give you an error if your function is not [tail-recursive](http://www.haskell.org/haskellwiki/Tail_recursion).

 ## Monads